jjgarcilazo/jjgarcilazo.github.io/README.md

-# Jesse's Personal Portfolio Website
+# Jesse Garcilazo's Personal Portfolio Website

 ###### A site created using react that showcases various projects I created or assisted on, and also has my resume and contact information.